-The archive of all the TSR publicly released Northwest Pacific seasonal typhoon forecasts (from 2000 to 2022) may be viewed at https://www.tropicalstormrisk.com/for_typh.html.
-This is the final TSR forecast update for the 2022 Northwest Pacific typhoon.
-A review of the 2022 NW Pacific typhoon season and the seasonal forecasts will be issued in early January 2023.
+The archive of all the TSR publicly released Northwest Pacific seasonal typhoon forecasts (from 2000 to 2023) may be viewed at https://tropicalstormrisk.com/for_typh.html.
+The next TSR forecast update for the 2023 Northwest Pacific typhoon season will be an early July update issued on Thursday 6th July, 2023.